TimH8780/FairWellAndroid/README.md

   * ~~Confirm firend request~~
   * ~~Reject firend request~~
   * ~~Friend info display~~
+  * Progress bar when adding friend - Tim
-  * Friend profile when clicked (remove friend button in friend profile)
+  * Friend profile when clicked (remove friend button in friend profile) - Tim
   * Get the info from Parse for friend profile (Should be straightforward)
 * **Smart Solve Page**
   * *Unknown (if time permits)*